nginxinc/nginx-ingress-workshops/Azure/labs/lab3/readme.md

 The last piece we need to configure in Azure AD is setting up the `redirect`.
 Go to your `app registration` and click on `authentication`.
 Then click `add a platform` followed one of the applications.
-On the next scrren, you will `redirect URIs` and `Front-channel logout URL`.
+On the next screen, you will `redirect URIs` and `Front-channel logout URL`.

 For the `redirect URI`, you will want to fill in with the address of the NGINX Ingress controller instance, including the port number, with `/_codexch`.